BrentAuble/mason-sugarscape/README_SUGARSCAPE.txt

 The Apache Ant project homepage: http://ant.apache.org/

 [4] RUNNING
 This section assumes basic comptence with Java JVM invocation and shell or bat scripts.

 Out of the box, the simulation outcomes described in GAS are runnable via shell scripts (for Linux/UNIX/Mac OS 10)  whose names match the simulation outcome of interest.
 For Windows users, there is a sample .bat file.

+NOTE:  At this moment, only start/anim2-3.sh and start/anim2-2.bat have the correct jar versions specified.
+The other scripts need to be updated accordingly.

+You should also be able to run Sugarscape inside an IDE just using the sugarscape.jar and lib/*.jar as the code has been modified to use resources rather files for configuration.

 So let's run a model based on one of the earlier outcomes.

 1.  cd to the root MASON Sugarscape directory
-2.  invoke start/anim2-2.sh (UNIX-based OS) or start/anim2-2.bat (WINDOWS)
+2.  invoke start/anim2-3.sh (UNIX-based OS) or start/anim2-2.bat (WINDOWS)
 3.  press the play button

 You'll notice that, for this outcome configuration, output goes to both graphical windows and the console/terminal.